Imu-D-sama/Valorant-Agent-Yoinker/README.md

 **!!!This tool was originally made by https://github.com/deadly and then updated by me to include every agent and the ability to dodge a game and save your region!!!**

+you can contact me at my discord .imu_sama.

 # how to use

 1. First you have to download the compiled version and run it(**MAKE SURE THE GAME IS RUNNING WHILE USING IT**) or just download and run main.py.